gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 ---

-### ImageMagick and XAMPP
+### ImageMagick and Windows
-If you are updating Omeka on the Windows XAMPP development server:
+If you are updating Omeka on the Windows development server:

 - Edit `\omeka\application\libraries\Omeka\File\Derivative\Strategy\ExternalImageMagick.php`
 - Define the ImageMagick constant as: `const IMAGEMAGICK_CONVERT_COMMAND = 'magick.exe';`